 However, most electronic storage devices, including hard drives, have a limited lifespan compared to older information storage methods.
 The average lifespan of a hard disk drive is about 5 to 10 years, depending on the type of drive.
 This lifespan can quickly decrease if the device is exposed to large fluctuations in temperature, humidity, and movement.

-External hard drives and the ones used on laptops are more susceptible to wear and tear damage as they are moved around quite often.
+External hard drives and the ones used on laptops are more susceptible to wear and tear to physical damage as they are moved around quite often.
 The realistic lifespan of a portable hard drive is about 3 to 5 years, considered a very short time for storing valuable data.

 The best scenario is when a hard drive fails gradually, which gives users a chance to react quickly to changes.
 This way, a user can copy valuable data and replace the storage device before a fatal failure occurs and the hard drive data becomes inaccessible.
 Many signs indicate the gradual collapse of your hard drive.

 How to Know if Hard Drive is Failing